vestrel00/contacts-android/docs/profile/update-profile.md

-# Update the device owner Contact profile
+# Update device owner Contact profile

 This library provides the `ProfileUpdate` API that allows you to update the device owner Profile Contact.